 6. Plunge Repeatedly

-Vigorously pump the plunger up and down over the drain hole 15-20 times for best results.
+Vigorously pump the standard cup plunger up and down over the drain hole 15-20 times for best results when dealing with clogged toilets or blocked drains.
 The repeated plunging builds up immense pressure within the pipe to eventually break up the clog fully.
-Don’t stop after just a few strokes – persist through multiple sets.
+Don’t stop after just a few strokes – persist through multiple sets to clear soap residue, hair, or other debris causing the backup.

 Checking Your Progress